rasliche/ericraslich/src/site/index.md

 #         link: 'https://keywestgroundparrot.com'
 #         text: 'KeyWestGroundParrot.com'
 tiny: ☕️ 💻 💼 ⛴️ 🐟 🍍 🐕
-short: I build software and drive boats good.
+short: I build websites and drive boats good.
-medium: Wannabe web developer, charter fishing guide, and professional government drone trying to help the public be more aware of marine ecosystem topics, issues, and solutions.
+medium: Web developer, former charter fishing guide, and looking for the next great opportunity.
-long:
+long: I'm looking for the next great opportunity to help businesses (or governments or non-profits!) solve technological problems in ways that maximize value for everyone involved.
+Whether that means increasing profit and customer satisfaction, more efficiently reaching the audience you want to, or decreasing your costs to provide services to the public.
-huge: Solving problems in ways that maximize value for everyone involved is what I love to do.
-I have a Master of Science degree in Information Systems - Cybersecurity from Florida International University and a Bachelor of Science degree in Zoology - Marine Biology from Michigan State University.
-Promoting synergy.
+huge: I'm looking for the next great opportunity to help businesses (or governments or non-profits!) solve technological problems in ways that maximize value for everyone involved.
+Whether that means increasing profit and customer satisfaction, more efficiently reaching the audience you want to, or decreasing your costs to provide services to the public.
+I can work within your constraints and help you manage large or small projects, or just act as an individual contributor or subject matter expert.
+I have a Master of Science degree in Information Systems - Business Cybersecurity from Florida International University and a Bachelor of Science degree in Zoology - Marine Biology from Michigan State University.

 ---